Why is a Web Developer site better than a DIY Website?

 In this blog I am going to briefly explain the pros and cons for both DIY websites Vs using professional web developers.

-You have probably heard of website builders like Wix & Squarespace, these are used by hundreds of millions of users for a variety of reasons.
-Many users use these online tools to write blogs, advertise their business or to sell online, but are these really the way forward?
+You have probably heard of website builders like Wix & Squarespace, which are used by hundreds of millions of users for a variety of reasons.
+Many use these online tools to write blogs, advertise their business or to sell online, but are these really the way forward?

 If you decide to use an online web builder, you will immediately find yourself crowbarring your content into a restrictive template.
 You are generally very limited with how you can make your website look and you are using pre-designed sections to build your website.

-Optimising your website is key, much more can be achieved when the website is professionally developed from scratch rather than using a generic template.
+Optimising your website is important and much more can be achieved when the website is professionally developed from scratch rather than using a generic template.